der-carnivore/BingAds-docs/BingAds/scripts/reference/CampaignSelector.md

 [CampaignIterator](./CampaignIterator)|Iterator of the requested campaigns.

 ## <a name="orderby~string-orderby~"></a>orderBy(String orderBy)
-Returns a selector with the specified ordering.
+Returns a selector with the specified ordering applied.

 Specify the orderBy parameter in the form, "columnName orderDirection" where: